vonglasow/atoum-documentation/source/en/asserters/variable.inc.rst

 variable
 ********

-C'est l'assertion de base de toutes les variables.
-Elle contient les tests nécessaires à n'importe quel type de variable.
+It's the basic assertion of all variables.
+It contains the necessary tests for any type of variable.

 .. _variable-is-callable:

 isCallable
 ==========

-``isCallable`` vérifie que la variable peut être appelée comme fonction.
+``isCallable`` verifies that the variable can be called as a function.

 .. code-block:: php